arundhatic/COVID-19-dashboard/README.md

  * Flask to build the server, for routing
  * utility files in python to grab csv and convert to json before pushing it to database

+ ### instructions to run the app:

+ * cd Project_2_covid-19-pymongo-flask-app
+ * run: app_pymongo_counties_states_US.ipynb and app_pymongo_time_series.ipynb which pushes teh data to cretaed database
+ * python app.py -> to run server using flask connecting to the Frontend Visualization
+ * put your own mapbox api key in config.js to view the leaflet geomap

 ## screen shots
  ![](screenshots/screen_shot1.png)
  ![](screenshots/screen_shot2.png)